crueter/clink/README.md

+# clink

 Rewrite of my [fork](https://git.swurl.xyz/swirl/link) of [link](https://fsh.ee).
 Written in C using [Mongoose](https://cesanta.com).

 Please access this project on my [Gitea](https://git.swurl.xyz/swirl/clink) instance, NOT GitHub.

+## Maintenance Note
+This project is still maintained!
+Occasional certificate expirations may occur, this is due to disputes between my ISP and I regarding server hosting and certificate renewal.
+Please be patient, I have a life. :)

 # Differences from link
 - Much smaller executable size